notJust-dev/notjustdev/content/posts/2021-12-02-react-native-environment-setup-windows/index.md

 In the window that was opened click **Create Virtual Device...**, which will open a window with different hardware selections.
 ![Create New Virtual Device](./create-new-virtual-device.png)

 Here we need to select **Phone** under **Category** tab and any virtual device from the list that you like.
 In our example below we chose **Pixel 4** just because it has **Play Store**.
-After selecting a device click **Next** to continue the setup.
+After selecting the device, click **Next** to continue the setup.
 ![Virtual Device Selection](./device-selection.png)

 Now we need to select a system image, let's select **Release Name Q** and click **Next**. *Side note, you might need to download version **Q** again if you chose a device with Play Store.
-If you do need to download it again, just click **Download** near the name and it will download as well as instal it automatically*
+If you do need to download it again, just click **Download** near the name, and it will download as well as install it automatically*
 ![Select System Image](./system-image.png)

 In the last step you can do some more changes if you know what you are doing, but in our example we just changed the **AVD Name** and clicked **Finish**, which will create a new virtual device and close the setup window automatically. *Side note, you can untick a box near **Enable Device Frame** to increase the performance by a little bit.
-This might be helpfull if your computer is not that powerfull.*
+This might be helpful if your computer is not that powerfull.*
 ![Virtual Device Name](./avd-name.png)

 Once the setup is done, we can run our virtual device by clicking *Play* icon under **Actions** tab.
 ![Run Virtual Device](./run-avd.png)

-Keep in mind that it can take a little bit longer when opening a newly created virtual device because it has to setup everything.
+Keep in mind that it can take a little bit longer when opening a newly created virtual device because it has to set up everything.

 ## Running The Application

 We are almost there!!

-To run the application, in the terminal where you have initialised your project simply type `cd` and the project name at the end, which in our case is `cd RNFirstProject`.
-This command will go to your project's folder and then you can type `npm start` to start the development server.
+To run the application, in the terminal where you have initialized your project simply type `cd` and the project name at the end, which in our case is `cd RNFirstProject`.
+This command will go to your project's folder, and then you can type `npm start` to start the development server.

 You might be asked to allow access to NodeJS, allow it.
 ![Allow Access to NodeJS Warning](../2021-11-04-expo-development-environment-setup-for-first-react-native-project-windows/nodejs_allow_access.png)